-- ATA is symmetric. - ATA is semi-positive definite so its eigenvalues are all ≥ 0. - AT A's eigenvalues are the square of A's singular values. - AT A's eigenvectors are form a joyful orthogonal basis. - Perron-Frobenius tells us that only the dominant eigenvalue's eigenvector can be chosen to have non-negative entries. - So: linear assumption leads to a solvable system. - What would be very good: find networks where we have independent measures of node 'importance' and see how importance is actually distributed.
+- ► A^TA is semi-positive definite so its eigenvalues are all ≥ 0. - A^T A's eigenvalues are the square of A's singular values. - $A^T A$'s eigenvectors form a joyful orthogonal basis. - Perron-Frobenius tells us that only the dominant eigenvalue's eigenvector can be chosen to have non-negative entries. - ▶ So: linear assumption leads to a solvable system. - What would be very good: find networks where we have independent measures of node 'importance' and see how importance is actually distributed.